How Industrial Freeze Dryers Work: Process and System Guide

 What Is an Industrial Freeze Dryer?

-An industrial freeze dryer is a large freeze-drying system used to remove water from frozen food under vacuum.
-Unlike a small laboratory unit, it is built for larger batch loads, longer operating hours, food factory layout and stable production records.
+In practice, an industrial freeze dryer is a large freeze-drying system used to remove water from frozen food under vacuum.
+Moreover, unlike a small laboratory unit, it is built for larger batch loads, longer operating hours, factory installation planning and stable production records.

 What the Machine Does